GoraNetwork/doc/app_specific_oracle.rst

 the drop-down list.
 You will also see a "Create new" clicking it will create a new ASO for you.

-.. warning:: Creating or updating ASO's on a public mainnet generates blockchain
+.. warning:: **WARNING** Creating or updating ASO's on a public mainnet
-             transactions that cost real money.
+             generates blockchain transactions that cost real money.
 For trying things out free of charge, we suggest using a public testnet, such as Base Sepolia.
 Before doing that, you would need to make sure you have some testnet ETH in your wallet account.
 You should be able to get some via a public web faucet for the chosen network.

 Once you create a new ASO by clicking "Create new" button, or select an existing one in the dropdown list, you will be presented with ASO configuration form.
 It contains properties of the currenty selected ASO for you to edit.

-.. warning:: ASO configuration property values are stored on the blockchain, so
+.. warning:: **WARNING** ASO configuration property values are stored on the
-             the larger they are, the more it will cost.
+             blockchain, so the larger they are, the more it will cost.
 Oracle program source code property is for customer information only, it can be left empty on a mainnet to reduce storage cost.

 Configuration form fields and their meanings are as follows: